Russia: Eastern Ukraine ceasefire starts Monday

 - Russia's foreign minister says the ceasefire will start February 20

-- Sergei Lavrov says heavy arms will start to be withdrawn
+- Sergey Lavrov says heavy arms will start to be withdrawn

-(CNN)Russian Foreign Minister Sergei Lavrov told reporters on Saturday that a ceasefire will go into effect for Eastern Ukraine on Monday.
+(CNN)Russian Foreign Minister Sergey Lavrov told reporters on Saturday that a ceasefire will go into effect for Eastern Ukraine on Monday.

 His comments followed a meeting with the foreign ministers for Ukraine, Germany and France in Munich, according to Russian state television.